Murder of youths in Ra'anana by British soldiers: The Third Girl

-Revenge
+Aftermath

 Lehi fighters set out to avenge the youths' murders.
 On November 12, an assassination attempt was made on Sergeant Keeley in Haifa.
 The next day, four British officials were shot in the street in Haifa and police headquarters were attacked in Jerusalem.
 Also, in Jerusalem, grenades were thrown into the "Ritz" café, the headquarters of Scottish soldiers (now the "Bell Center").
 Two were killed and dozens were injured.
 On December 4, four soldiers were shot in Tel Aviv.

 Members of the Lehi Intelligence Department discovered that the British had learned about the location of the course from an informant from the Al-Shubaki tribe who lived nearby; therefore, the main retribution was aimed against them.
 Lehi members disguised as British police officers arrived at the tribe's location, separated the men from the women, lined up six men who were known to be informants, and shot them.

 Lehi issued a proclamation in Arabic "To our Arab brothers":

 "The British, who are hated by us and you, are about to leave the country in disgrace.
 Nevertheless, some of the Jews and Arabs have not ceased to serve them.
 Among these servants is the Shubaki family, who lived between Ra'anana and Herzliya.
 Their people brought the British intelligence to the house where our fighters were training with weapons.
 They served as guides for the British army, which killed five of our comrades, including four young girls..."We call on our Arab brothers to keep away from their midst the hired traitors who seek to stir up hatred between us and your people so that the British will find an excuse to remain in our country as peacekeepers.
 O Arabs!
 Beware of traitors!
 Death to the British enemy!
 Death to his hired ones - Jews and Arabs - who betray their people."